polkadot-fellows/Evaluations/evidence/dharjeezy/0003-dharjeezy-01-2025-retention-evidence.md

 This change ensures efficient data sharing while maintaining performance and memory safety.
 [TransactionPool trait](https://github.com/paritytech/polkadot-sdk/pull/7042)

-### 6. use RuntimeGenesisConfig in genesis config presets
+### 6. Use RuntimeGenesisConfig in genesis config presets

 I finalized the implementation to ensure that genesis configuration presets utilize a more appropriate `RuntimeGenesisConfig` definition.
 This was made feasible by updates to certain pallets, which now support the use of the `[#serde(skip)]` annotation in their configurations where it was previously missing.